 However, others believed that you could not change the church and that the only way to form a new group was to break away entirely.
 They became known as the Separatists.

-The leading religious Separatists who voyaged to America in 1620 were originally from the Bassetlaw area of Nottinghamshire, where their beliefs were shaped.
+The leading religious Separatists who voyaged to America in 1620 mostly originated from an area where modern-day Nottinghamshire, Yorkshire and Lincolnshire meet.

 Scrooby Manor House